 - Internet service provider (ISP) throttling connection speeds

 Buffering is not limited to any specific addon or stream either.
-While you’re more likely to experience buffering while using third-party addons like Covenant, Incursion, and others, even fully-legal addons such a the BBC iPlayer will buffer under certain conditions.
+While you’re more likely to experience buffering while using third-party addons, even official addons will buffer under certain conditions.

 Related: Our favorite Kodi movie add-ons.